MarieLoescher/PCBS_InterhemisphericRT/README.md

 ## Introduction

 The aim of this project was to create a simple experiment investigating interhemisheric transfer times (ITT).
-The design was based on the Poffenberger paradigm (Poffenberger, 1912, as cited by Marzi, 1999), in which ITT are inferred by the difference between the reponse time (RT) to a contralateral versus to an ipsolateral stimulus.
+The design was based on the Poffenberger paradigm (Poffenberger, 1912, as cited by Marzi, 1999), in which ITT are inferred by the difference between the reaction time (RT) to a contralateral versus to an ipsolateral stimulus.
 The idea is to present a visual stimulus to only one of the two halves of the visual field, and to measure the RTs of a subject responding either with his contralateral or his ipsolateral hand.

 There are several ways to implement this paradigm.
 At first, I wanted to lateralize the stimulus by presenting it either on the right or on the left of the screen.
 But I feared that screens might not be large enough to ensure that only one eye is seeing the stimulus.
 Poffenberger himself used a rotating chair to move the subjects so that the stimulus only hit the wanted part of the visual field.
 I finally chose to realize the paradigm by asking subjects to conceal one eye - but one could also implement it Poffenberger's way, as the stimulus is presented in the center of the screen in both cases.